mellen-code/match-game/README.md

 ## Optimizations
-I would next add accessibility features, including alt attributes to photos.
-Also would like to include further mobile styling.
+I would next include further mobile styling.
 I'd also add a Start button and timer, while keeping the styling user-friendly.

 ## Lessons Learned